What is a Sales Pipeline?

 Funnel vs. Pipeline

-Let’s talk about a Pipeline first.
-It’s like a map of the “sales process”, showing all the deals from when you first talk to a possible customer until you close the sale.
+A Sales Pipeline is like a map of the “sales process”, showing all the deals from when you first talk to a possible customer until you close the sale.
 It marks out each step, from finding a lead to talking about the deal and finally sealing the deal.

 Benefits of a Sales Pipeline